-During the program you will be living with a host family, which offers an excellent opportunity for you to learn about family life in Chile, meet locals, and practice your Spanish on a daily basis!
+Program participants live with host families, which offers an excellent opportunity to learn about family life in Chile, meet locals, and practice Spanish on a daily basis.

 Past participants report that the informal learning with their family was as important as their classwork to their academic experience.
 In the words of a past student, "I was so glad to live with a host family rather than in a hotel or dorm.
 It was a great cultural experience."